TritonDataCenter/manta-thoth/README.md

 ### analyze

 On the specified dumps, runs the specified analyzer, as uploaded via the `analyzer` subcommand.
-An analyzer is a shell script that runs in the context of a Manta job on a dump.
-The following shell variables are made available in the context of an analyzer:
+An analyzer is a shell script that runs against a given dump.
+The following shell variables are made available in the context of an
+analyzer:

 * `$THOTH_DUMP`: The path of the dump.
 (This is set to the same value as `$MANTA_INPUT_FILE`.)

 * `$THOTH_INFO`: The path of a local file that contains the JSON info for the dump.
-The [json](https://github.com/trentm/json) utility exists in the context of a Manta job, and this may be used to parse this file.
+The [json](https://github.com/trentm/json) utility may be used to parse this file.

 * `$THOTH_TYPE`: The type of the dump (either `crash` or `core`).